reymon359/collman/README.md

 ## How to use it

-Basic commands and usage example
+Basic commands and usage example.
+You can see the docs generated for the example [here](https://codesandbox.io/s/example-fruits-collection-kuc8n)

 ### Install Collman